eringerli/esp32-aog/README.md

       #define I2C_BUFFER_LENGTH 128
     #endif
     ```
-    This is for the readout of the FIFO of the MMA8252, as it reads more than 192Bytes a time. if it is not changed, the code won't work and crashes!
+    This is for the readout of the FIFO of the MMA8252, as it reads more than 192Bytes a time.
+If it is not changed, the code won't work and crashes!
+1. if that was to fast for you (I warned you in the start!), trigger a recompile with adding a space to somewhere in `autosteer.cpp`.
+The warning apears again.
+1. save the file and close it
+1. build again